Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 14.25.52 UTC
+- WIB: Minggu, 7 Desember 2025 15.33.55 UTC
-- WITA: Minggu, 7 Desember 2025 15.25.52 UTC
+- WITA: Minggu, 7 Desember 2025 16.33.55 UTC
-- WIT: Minggu, 7 Desember 2025 16.25.52 UTC
+- WIT: Minggu, 7 Desember 2025 17.33.55 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational